izuzak/cro_lotto_analysis/README.markdown

 # Credits

-The application was built with [jQuery](https://github.com/jquery/jquery), the [flot jQuery plugin](http://code.google.com/p/flot/) for drawing graphs and the [jQRangeSlider jQuery plugin](https://github.com/ghusse/jQRangeSlider) for choosing time ranges.
+The application was built with [jQuery](https://github.com/jquery/jquery), the [gRaphael](http://g.raphaeljs.com/) for drawing graphs and the [jQRangeSlider jQuery plugin](https://github.com/ghusse/jQRangeSlider) for choosing time ranges.